Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study

 \subsubsection{Selfie app}

-This application was developed in Poland to track patients who have been told to stay at home for 14 days.
-Patients can reject installing this application, but in return they will get unexpected visits from authorities.
-Otherwise, they will be asked to send selfies randomly during the day.
-Geo-location and facial recognition have been used to make sure they are staying at home \cite{SelfieApp2020, geolocation2020, bruce1986understanding}.
+This application was developed in Poland integrated with Geo-location and facial recognition technology to track patients who have been told to stay at home for 14 days.
+Patients can reject installing this application, but in return, they will get unexpected visits from authorities.
+Using the application, patients will be asked to send selfies randomly on a daily basis \cite{SelfieApp2020, geolocation2020, bruce1986understanding}.